Lerato029/frootStore/README.md

 # frootsStore
-The Online Froots Store :grapes::banana: :lemon: :apple:
+The Online Fruits Store :grapes::banana: :lemon: :apple:

-The online Froots Store in simple online fruit purchasing platform.
-It incorporates a well structured javascript file for a quick "add to cart" functionality and other css and js files for styling and animations.
-It a good reference for beginers learning javaScript, jQuery, css and html.
+Froots Store in simple online fruit purchasing platform.
+It incorporates a well structured javascript file for a quick "add to cart" functionality and a good reference for beginers learning javaScript, jQuery, css and html.
+You can view it using this [link](https://lerato029.github.io/frootsStore/) or download and follow the installation guide on this file.

-##### Table of Contents
+## Table of Contents
 [Installation](#installation)
 [Functionality](#functionality)
 [Credits](#credits)

 <a name="installation"/>

 ## Installation

 To install this project navigate the download button as shown in the screetshot below

 <a name="functionality"/>